Welcome to Shared Ministry at Gloria Dei!

-GAPP stands for “Grace And Promise People.”
-GAPP co-teachers have the awesome opportunity to offer their energy, abilities, knowledge, skills, and gifts to 5th and 6th graders.
+GAPP stands for “Grace and Promise People.”
+GAPP co-teachers have the tremendous opportunity to offer their energy, abilities, knowledge, skills, and gifts to 5th and 6th graders during our Sunday School hour.
 The teacher’s primary responsibility is to teach young people using a prepared lesson plan, which engages them in interactive and delightful learning activities.
-The goal of these lessons is to nurture knowledge, understanding, spiritual growth, and transformation in young people, and help them fall more deeply in love with God.
+These lessons aim to nurture understanding, spiritual growth, and transformation in young people and help them fall more deeply in love with God.

 GAPP Small Group Leader

-GAPP stands for “Grace And Promise People.”
-GAPP small group leaders have the awesome opportunity to develop personal trusted relationships with 5th and 6th graders.
+GAPP stands for “Grace and Promise People.”
+GAPP small group leaders have the tremendous opportunity to develop personal, trusted relationships with 5th and 6th graders during our Sunday School hour.
 The small group leader’s responsibilities are to nurture friendships with and among young people, seek their spiritual growth, help them make a personal application of the lessons, help them see how God is active in their lives, and model an authentic relationship with Jesus Christ.

 Preschool Sunday School Co-Teacher

-The preschool Sunday school teacher’s primary responsibility is to create a safe, loving, warm, and engaging environment for preschoolers, and to teach stories of faith, songs of faith, and prayer.
+Preschool Sunday School Co-Teachers help create a safe, loving, warm, and engaging environment for preschoolers.
+They teach stories of faith, songs of faith, and prayer.

-The Sunday morning song leader facilitates a welcoming and worshipful large group gathering for Sunday School kids in grades 1-4 from 9:30 -9:45 AM, before they move to Water Tower rotations.
+Sunday School Song Leaders facilitate a welcoming and worshipful large group gathering for Sunday School kids in 1st – 4th grades from 9:30 -9:45 A.M. before they move to Water Tower rotations.

 Water Tower Teacher

 The Water Tower Sunday School program serves children in Grades 1-4.
-Teachers have the awesome opportunity to offer their energy, abilities, knowledge, skills, and gifts to children.
-The teacher’s primary responsibility is to teach children within their area of interest, nurturing knowledge, understanding, spiritual growth, and transformation in children, and helping them to fall more deeply in love with God.
-The Water Tower consists of a number of rooms, each used to offer a different learning experience during a rotation of 3-4 weeks.
-A teacher repeats the same experience in the same workshop during the weeks of a rotation, with adjustments made for age appropriateness.
+Water Tower Teachers have the tremendous opportunity to offer children their energy, abilities, knowledge, skills, and gifts.
+The teacher’s primary responsibility is to teach children within their area of interest, nurturing knowledge, understanding, spiritual growth, and transformation of children and helping them to fall more deeply in love with God.
+The Water Tower consists of several rooms, each used to offer a different learning experience during a rotation of 3-4 weeks.
+A teacher repeats the same experience in the same workshop during the weeks of rotation, with adjustments made for age appropriateness.
 Each week a different age group or class experiences the workshop.
 It is the task of the teacher to be prepared for the lesson, to make sure the workshop is ready for the experience, and to teach the children.